hyperledger-labs/fabric-builder-k8s/CONTRIBUTING.md

 ## Enhancements

-Open an issue to make sure your contibution is likely to be accepted before investing a lot of effort in larger changes.
+Open an issue to make sure your contribution is likely to be accepted before investing a lot of effort in larger changes.

 ## Pull Requests